Liefde en Vrede

 Liefde en Vrede (Love and Peace) is a suburb of Johannesburg, South Africa.
 It is located in Region F of the City of Johannesburg Metropolitan Municipality.

-Liefde en Vriede is located next to Mulbarton it is a small residential area which is still under development.
-Less than 10 years ago this area was just open terrain.
+Liefde en Vriede is located next to Mulbarton.
+It is a small residential area which is still under development.
+Less than 10 years ago, this area was just an open terrain.
 The main attraction to Liefde en Vriede is the Lebanese Marionite Church which is the largest Catholic church in the South of Johannesburg.
 There are no commercial businesses or schools in Liefde en Vriede.
 The residents rely on the surrounding suburbs for all their commercial needs.